marisaruizasari/data-structures/Week01/README.md

 ```
 Documentation
 ------
-### Step 1: Install npm request & create directory
+### Install npm request & create directory
-The starter code indicated to install the npm request and create a directory named 'data'
+The starter code indicated to install the npm request and create a directory named 'aa-data'

 ```
 npm install request
-mkdir data
+mkdir aa-data
 ```

-### Step 2: Request each HTML file individually
+### Approach 1: Request each HTML file individually
 Since I'm new to coding, I wanted to make sure I understood the starter code and was able to use it to pull the body of each HTML file into a text file in my "local" cloud9 environment before trying to create a loop.

 I first created variables that contain each of the 10 urls, and 10 respective txt file names to be saved in the data directory.